andreyboytsov/luxembourg-weather/README.md

-# luxembourg-weather
+# Final Project

-Final Project - Course: Applied Plotting, Charting &amp; Data Representation in Python
+This is the final Course: Applied Plotting, Charting &amp; Data Representation in Python